-The spread of COVID-19 has caused us to modify our business practices, including implementing temporary but prolonged closures and limited reopenings of certain Adobe offices and restricting employee travel.
+The spread of COVID-19 has caused us to modify our business practices, including implementing prolonged closures and limited reopenings of certain Adobe offices and restricting employee travel.
 Starting in June 2021, we began a phased reopening of all of our U.S. offices and certain of our international offices, and invited employees located near those reopened offices to return to the office on a voluntary basis.
-While all our U.S. offices, including our headquarters in San Jose, California, are now open, our reopened offices are operating at reduced capacity with heightened health and safety protocols in place.
-Our reopening has created and may continue to create additional risks and operational challenges and may require us to make additional investments in the design, implementation and enforcement of new workplace health and safety protocols.
+The reopening of our U.S. offices has created and may continue to create additional risks and operational challenges and may require us to make additional investments in the design, implementation and enforcement of new workplace health and safety protocols.
 Even if we follow what we believe to be best practices, our efforts to reopen our offices safely may not be successful and could expose our employees, partners and customers to health risks, and us to associated liability.
-Furthermore, additional and/or extended governmental restrictions, new regulations or other changing conditions could cause us to temporarily reclose certain offices.
-In particular, as our offices continue to reopen, we have offered, and plan to continue to offer, a significant percentage of our employees flexibility in the amount of time they work in an office.
-The work-from-home operating environment, which encompasses much of our workforce, may adversely impact the productivity of certain employees, and these conditions may persist and harm our business, including our future operating results.
+Furthermore, additional and/or extended governmental restrictions, new regulations or other changing conditions could cause us to temporarily re-close certain offices.
+We have offered, and plan to continue to offer, a significant percentage of our employees flexibility in the amount of time they work in an office, which may adversely impact the productivity of certain employees and harm our business, including our future operating results.
 This may also present risks for our real estate portfolio and strategy and may present operational, cybersecurity and workplace culture challenges that may adversely affect our business.

-We have shifted our in-person customer events to virtual-only experiences and we may deem it advisable to similarly alter, postpone or cancel entirely additional customer, employee or industry events in the future.
+We have continued to host virtual-only customer experiences, and we may deem it advisable to similarly alter, postpone or cancel entirely additional customer, employee or industry events in the future.
 Our virtual customer, employee and industry events may not be as successful as in-person events.
-Moreover, the conditions caused by the pandemic initially affected the rate of IT spending and may in the future adversely affect our customers' ability or willingness to purchase our offerings.
+Moreover, the conditions caused by the pandemic has affected the rate of IT spending and may in the future adversely affect our customers' ability or willingness to purchase our offerings.
 We have seen and may continue to see these conditions delay prospective customers' purchasing decisions, adversely impact our ability to provide on-site consulting services to our customers, result in extended payment terms, reduce the value or duration of their subscription contracts, or affect attrition rates, all of which could adversely affect our future sales, operating results and overall financial performance.
 Global and regional macroeconomic effects of the COVID-19 pandemic and related impacts on our customers' business operations and their demand for our products and services may persist for an indefinite period, even after the COVID-19 pandemic has subsided.